ukhealthcamp/ukhealthcamp.github.io/events/2022/index.md

 We have a [Code of Conduct](https://ukhealthcamp.com/code-of-conduct) and ask for cooperation from all participants to help ensure a safe environment for everybody at UK Health Camp.

 If you have any concerns throughout the day, please find a member of the UK Health Camp team who will help you.

+## COVID-19 / Masks

+Inline with UK Government guidance there are currently no requirements for an explicit COVID-19 risk assessment for an event.
+Government restrictions including mandatory COVID-19 status checking to enter venues have also been lifted.

+However we expect attendees to act in a sensible and responsible manner and not attend if they are unwell, symptomatic or testing positive for COVID-19.
+We also expect - inline with our [Code of Conduct](https://ukhealthcamp.com/code-of-conduct) - attendees to respect the choice of those who chose to take precautions to manage their risk during the event (e.g by wearing a mask).

+### Masks

+As noted above inline with current UK Government guidance there is no requirement for mask wearing during UK Health Camp 2022.
+However we expect attendees to respect the choice of others to either wear a mask or not.

+## Crèche / Childcare

+When registering for a ticket you may have noticed the question:

+> "Would you use a free onsite crèche/childcare **if available**?"

+Unfortunately, we are not going to be able to provide a crèche/childcare this year.
+We appreciate this may have an impact on those with caring responsibilities who would like to attend.

+If this affects you and your ability to attend please email <us@ukhealthcamp.com>

+## Dress Code

+There is no specific dress code for UK Health Camp.
+Please wear whatever you feel comfortable in.
+Usually most attendees are in informal or casual wear.

+You can view pictures taken by [Paul Clarke](http://paulclarke.com/) of UK Health Camp 2015 [here](https://www.flickr.com/photos/paul_clarke/albums/72157661704564366) for more detail.

 ## Photography